 Land-locked provinces, like the prairies, have fewer mosquitos, but that doesn’t mean the risk is gone.
 While heartworm medications are commonly used in these places, proper pest prevention is still highly recommended to reduce your dog’s risk of infection further.

-Talk to your vet about what the most effective preventative measures are in your area.
+Talk to your vet about the most effective preventative measures in your area.

-Ok, enough about worms, let’s get back to those annoying pests, mosquitos.
-Most of the time, mosquito bites are just a mild annoyance, but proper treatment of the bite can reduce irritation, discomfort and possibly prevent infections caused by your dog’s scratching and licking.
+Ok, enough about worms; let’s get back to those annoying pests, mosquitos.
+Mosquito bites are usually just a mild annoyance, but proper treatment of the bite can reduce irritation and discomfort and possibly prevent infections caused by your dog’s scratching and licking.

 Natural Ways to Soothe Mosquito Bites on Dogs